surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

   - **Split** – Notes below the **split-key** will be played by scene A, notes above and including the **split-key** will be played by scene B.
-  - **Dual** – Notes will be played by both scenes.
+  - **Dual** – Both scenes will play the all notes.

-**Scene select** determine which scene is selected for editing and playing (when **scene mode** is set to Single).
+**Scene Select** determines which scene is selected for editing and playing (when **scene mode** is set to Single).

-Right-clicking the **scene select** buttons brings up a context-menu that allows you to copy/paste scenes.
+Right-clicking on the **Scene Select** buttons brings up a context-menu that allows you to copy/paste scene content.

 **Poly** shows the number of voices currently playing and allows you to set an upper limit to the number of voices allowed to play at the same